 Probiotics from supplements are a well-worthy investment for anyone, especially for those who suffer from poor gut function and have an immune condition, from allergies to thyroid issues.
 My recommendation is to supplement with different strains of probiotics, For Life!

-A not so common strain is Saccaromyces boulardii – found in VITALEPH´s chewable probiotics, in addition to improved gut function and immune response, this strain also prevents diarrhea from antibiotics – band Traveler´s diarrhea too!
+A not so common strain is Saccaromyces boulardii, which can prevent diarrhea from antibiotics – band Traveler´s diarrhea too!